sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 * Posture Attribute Repository: A component used for storing system posture attribute values.
 * Configuration Assessment Evaluator: A component responsible for evaluating system posture attribute values against expected posture attribute values.
 * Configuration Assessment Results Repository: A component used for storing evaluation results.

-## Interactions
-SACM Components are intended to interact with other SACM Components.
-These interactions can be thought of, at the level of this architectural approach, as the combination of interfaces with their supported operations.

-* Store: One component stores information in another.
-* Ask: A component requests information from another.
-* Notify/Ask: A component notifies another component, which then asks the notifying component (or another component) for information.
-* Publish/Subscribe: A component publishes information to a messaging system and a set of other components, subscribed to that information type, receive the published information.
-* Tell: A component instructs another.

-TODO: Consider breaking out Notify, Publish, and Subscribe into separate line items, and adding Error (a type of Notify).
-Then consider explaining the necessary combinations relevant to the configuration assessment workflow below.

-Each interaction will convey a payload of information.
-The payload information is expected to contain sub-domain-specific characteristics and instructions.

 ## Capabilities
 Per {{RFC8248}}, solutions MUST support capability negotiation.
 Components implementing specific interfaces and operations (i.e. interactions) will need a method of describing their capabilities to other components participating in the ecosystem; for example, "As a component in the ecosystem, I can assess the configuration of Windows, MacOS, and AWS using OVAL".